DaliAbess/Bash-Scripting-Challenge/Challenges/Day_5/Log_Analyzer.md

 2. Write your Bash script to complete the log analyzer and report generator task.
 3. Use the provided `sample_log.log` or create your own log files for testing.
 4. Test your script with various log files and scenarios to ensure accuracy.
-5. Submit your completed script by the end of Day 5 of the 7-day Bash scripting challenge.
+5. Submit your completed script by the end of Day 5 of days Bash scripting challenge.

 Good luck and happy scripting!

 ---